|

 Thus, in 1191, John declared himself ruler.

-Many people, however, were loyal to Richard and disliked John's
+Many people, however, kept their loyalty to Richard and disliked John's

 wished to see her son Richard on the